Copyright © 2003 - 2006 DORSCH Consult

 Copy the default configuration file,

-include/dcmconfig.php.default to
+include/dcmconfig.php.default

-Review the settings in dcmconfig.php and
+Review the settings in dcmconfig.php

 adjust if necessary.